xXSlothaiXx/POTOP/README.md

 This script uses TCP and UDP sockets for sending multiple connections to a device

-2 threads are utlized and create instances of TCP and UDP connection flooding
+2 threads are utilized and create instances of TCP and UDP connection flooding

 If the script is working, You should see BOTH TCP AND UDP connection messages when sending connections.